Understanding the Interview Anxiety Index Test: Your Guide to Overcoming Job Interview Nerves

 How long does the Interview Anxiety Index Test take?

-The test usually takes about 15 to 20 minutes to complete.
+It typically takes about 15 to 20 minutes to complete.

 Can I use these results for job applications?